-Routine dry weather screening is conducted by the City's Drainage Department to identify illicit discharges throughout the system.
+Routine dry weather screening is the responsibility of the City's Drainage Department to identify illicit discharges throughout the system.
 The ten (10) field screening locations were selected based on their proximity to major streams, drainage basins, and urban development.
 The screening stations are examined during dry conditions to verify that flow exists only during rainfall events and to manually inspect for contaminants.
 The City's Standard Operating Procedure for Dry Weather Screening is followed when conducting the screening.

 The major outfall and the ten (10) field screening locations were reviewed for evidence of illicit discharges during the reporting period.
 No illicit discharges were noted at the time of inspection.
-After inspection, the results were shared with the Maintenance Supervisor and additional ditch cleaning was performed.
+After inspection, the results were shared with the Maintenance Supervisor.

-The City's one major outfall discharges into Chickasaw Creek which, during this reporting period, was listed on the Final 2020 Alabama §303(d) List for impaired waterways.
-The listed cause for the impairment is an elevated concentration of the metal Mercury from atmospheric deposition.
+The City's one major outfall discharges into Chickasaw Creek which, during this reporting period, was listed on the Final 2022 Alabama §303(d) List for impaired waterways.
+The listed cause for the impairment is an elevated concentration of the metal Mercury from atmospheric deposition and Pathogens (E. coli) from pasture grazing and urban runoff.
+However, it has been determined that the sampling point where this data was collected is North of where City of Chickasaw's stormwater discharges into the Creek.
 Therefore, the City's Phase II permit does not require monitoring and no water sampling data was collected.

 Table 3-4 on Page 18 is a list of the field screening locations and the major outfall site.
-These locations are also shown on the map in Appendix C.
+These locations are also shown on the map in Appendix D.